sunesimonsen/transformation/packages/ejs/Readme.md

 <% } -%>
 ```

-No we can render items with the template by using the `renderTemplate` transform.
+Now we can render items with the template by using the `renderTemplate` transform.

 ```js
 await expect(